chriskonnertz/RegEx/README.md

 $regEx->addCapturingGroup('test');
 ```

-Add one ore more partial expressions to the overall regular expression and wrap them in a "capturing group" expression.
+Adds one ore more partial expressions to the overall regular expression and wraps them in a "capturing group" expression.
 This expression will be added to the matches when the overall regular expression is tested.
 If you add more than one part these parts are linked by "and".

 Example of the resulting regex string: `(test)`

+> This method uses the `CapturingGroupEx` expression class.

 ### addComment